hgraph-io/hedera-walletconnect-utils/README.md

 It is important to understand core WalletConnect concepts when integrating this library.
 Please reference the [WalletConnet documentation](https://docs.walletconnect.com/2.0/).

-Upon successfully configuring your dApp and/or wallet manage WalletConnect sessions, you can use this library’s functions to easily create and handle requests for the Hedera network.
+Upon successfully configuring your dApp and/or wallet to manage WalletConnect sessions, you can use this library’s functions to easily create and handle requests for the Hedera network.

 ### dApp